inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_node.md

 +++

-Use the `k8s_node` Chef InSpec audit resource to test the configuration of k8s node.
+Use the `k8s_node` Chef InSpec audit resource to test the configuration of the K8s node.

 ## Installation